silentgameplays/Simple-Arch-Linux-Setup/README.md

 * /dev/sr0        /media/cdrom0   udf,iso9660 user,noauto     0       0

 # Add your SSD/HDD with its mount point here:
-* /dev/sdb1       /media/user/Backup                        ext4    defaults,noatime 0      2
+* /dev/sdb1       /media/user/Backup                        ext4    defaults,auto 0      2

 # Save the changes and exit,reboot,you are good